Esri/lerc/README.md

 ## How to use

 Lerc can be run anywhere without external dependencies.
-This project includes a test sample of how to use LERRC directly.
+This project includes a test sample of how to use LERC directly.
 LERC can also be used as a compression for the MRF format via [GDAL](http://gdal.org) release 2.1 or newer.

 ### Windows